chavda-parth/passgen/README.md

     - Minimum number of uppercase letters
     - Minimum number of lowercase letters
     - Minimum number of special characters
-- Validates and ensures that password meets contraints.
+- Validates and ensures that password meets constraints.
 - Clean and modular design based on Object Oriented Programming Principles
 - Console-based Interface (Temporary)